What Critical Skill Set Attributes Should a Comedian Possess to Slay an Audience?

-By slaying an audience, I am specifically referring to generating 4-6+ quality laughs per minute for an average of 18+ seconds of audience laughter each performing minute.
+By “slaying an audience,” I am specifically referring to generating 4-6+ quality laughs per minute for an average of 18+ seconds of audience laughter each performing minute.

-I would say that the skill set for a comedian would include at least these 5 essential attributes: 1.
-Knowledge on how to develop and structure stand-up comedy material that is designed to get 4-6+ laughs per minute before it is delivered on stage.
+I would say that the skill set for a comedian would include at least these 5 essential attributes:

-A review of any pro comedian stand-up comedy performance will reveal that they are able to generate an average of 4-6+ quality audience laughs every performing minute.
+A review of any pro comedian’s stand-up comedy performance will reveal that they are able to generate an average of 4-6+ quality audience laughs every performing minute.
 Every comedian is afforded the exact same 60 seconds each minute to generate audience laughter.

 Note: Outside my online course, I am not aware of any other reference or resource that addresses this issue of structuring stand-up comedy material to get 4-6+ laughs per minute by design right from the start.